 Philadelphia, PA - Every city claims its unique specialty that it calls its own.
 Chowder is Boston's pride, while barbecue is the forte of Memphis and hot dogs are parts of the culture of Chicago.
-As far as Philadelphia food history is concerned, it can compete for the soft pretzels, cheese steaks, and Tastykakes which have long been part of the lives of Philadelphians.
+As far as Philadelphia food history is concerned, it can compete for the soft pretzels, cheesesteaks, and Tastykakes which have long been part of the lives of Philadelphians.

-Soft Pretzels of Philadelphia: A Real Pride - The Philadelphia food history of soft pretzels is discovered to have a very strong influence of Germany, especially during Pennsylvania's early history.
-In the 1700s, a big part of the population of Pennsylvania spoke German, making it as the place's official language.
+Soft Pretzels of Philadelphia: A Real Pride - The Philadelphia food history of soft pretzels is discovered to have a very strong influence from Germany, especially during Pennsylvania's early history.
+In the 1700s, a big part of the population of Pennsylvania spoke German, making it the place's official language.
 Together with its language, the making of soft pretzels has also become a tradition.
 The real soft pretzels of Philadelphia: are commonly purchased from small €mom and pop€ shops and street vendors, rarely from chain stores are chewy, soft and fresh come in a kind of slab wherein several pretzels are stuck are sprinkled with the correct coarse salt amount

 Delicious Tastykakes only in Philly - Another essential part of the rich Philadelphia food history is the so-called Tastykakes, exclusively manufactured by Tasty Baking Company.
 With a current headquarter at Philadelphia Naval Business Center, Tasty Baking has started its operation in 1914 led by Herbert T. Morris and Philip J. Baur.
 Their products were originally sold in the metropolitan area of Philadelphia but at present, they are already distributing on East Coast and expanding gradually across the United States.
-But Tastykakes remain to be solely associated to Philadelphia.
+But Tastykakes remain to be solely associated with Philadelphia.
 These Tastykakes are really integral part of Philadelphia food history that Marie Antoinette, during the yearly celebration of Bastille Day held at Eastern State Penitentiary, declared famously "Let them eat Tastykake!"
-Indeed, the Philadelphia food history is made richer by the unique individual histories of soft pretzels, cheese steaks, and Tastykakes.
+Indeed, Philadelphia food history is made richer by the unique individual histories of soft pretzels, cheesesteaks, and Tastykakes.